Nadia Asparouhova - Tech Elites, Democracy, Open Source, & Philanthropy

 Dwarkesh Patel 0:27:28

-Yeah.
 It is funny.
-I mean, a lot of prophets have this property of you're not really sure what they believed in.
-So people with different temperaments can project their own preferences onto him.
-Somebody like Jesus, right?
-It's, you know, you can be like a super left winger and believe Jesus did for everything you believe in.
-You can be a super right winger and believe the same.
-Yeah.
-Go ahead.
+A lot of prophets have this property where you're not really sure what they believed in so people with different temperaments can project their own preferences onto him.
+Take somebody like Jesus.
+You can be a super left winger and believe Jesus stood for everything you believe in and you can be a super right winger and believe the same.

 Nadia Asparouhova 0:27:52